MTry/homebridge-smart-irrigation/README.md

 ## Way forward..

 - [ ] Update `Remaining Duration` on the accessory/service - or an alternate way to show how much time is remaining

-- [ ] The plugin uses [request](https://github.com/request/request) which is now deprecated - would like to transition to either [node-fetch](https://www.npmjs.com/package/node-fetch), [got](https://www.npmjs.com/package/got) or any other suitable one which is lightweight and easy to implement - help solicited!

 - [ ] Use live daily shortwave solar radiation data/forecast through an API instead of relying on having to feed historical averages.. the only  service I am aware of which has a free option is [Solcast](https://solcast.com/solar-radiation-data/) which offers 10 API calls a day.
 Any suggestions if its worth doing this?